lakizuru/Pi-Thermo/README.md

 DHT11 python library was taken from https://github.com/binaryupdates/dht11-raspberrypi.git

+## How It Works
+Raspberry Pi captures the data come from the DHT11 sensor and read the measurements.
+Then it checks whether the measurement is valid.
+If its valid, then it rotates the servo motor according to the specified angle (which was given my duty cycle).
+If not, the measurement is ignored.

 ## Prerequisites
 - Raspberry Pi 4B
 - AdaFruit DHT11 Temperature and Humidity Sensor